 Choose a service first, then choose a phone.
 Reviewers say that network functionality and customer service are more important than the specific phone.
 Most national carriers offer similar selections of phones in all categories.
 Most carriers have a handful of exclusive phones as well, but those seldom stand out enough in reviews to override other factors in choosing a service.

 Estimate the amount of data you need.
 While charges can quickly mount if you exceed your plan's data allowance, consider starting with a lower data amount but keep a careful watch on your usage.
 With careful management -- using Wi-Fi at home, in the office or in available hotspots, for example -- data consumption can be lower than you might expect.
 On the other hand, if you like to stream movies and even music while on the go, you will burn through tons of data.
-If that's you, consider an unlimited plan from T-Mobile or Sprint, the only national carriers to offer them.
+If that's you, consider an unlimited plan or one that includes unlimited streaming, even if that's at reduced resolutions.

 Check data overage charges.
 Read the fine print about how you're charged if you go over your monthly data allotment.
 Some plans will charge you extra per GB while others will just drop you down to a slower data transfer speed.
 Keep in mind that, even with unlimited plans, you are only unlimited while on your carrier's network and data usage; roaming is still subject to a cap.
 And if you are a data hog, all carriers reserve the right to reduce speeds for those that exceed what they consider to be normal usage.